Yourdrive

-Yourdrive is a New Zealand peer-to-peer carsharing company that no longer runs any business operations.
-Prior to ceasing operations it facilitated a system in which individuals may rent their privately owned vehicles on an hourly, daily or weekly basis to other registered users of the service.
+Yourdrive was a New Zealand peer-to-peer carsharing company.
+Prior to ceasing operations it facilitated a system in which individuals could rent their privately owned vehicles on an hourly, daily or weekly basis to other registered users of the service.
 Owners set their rental prices and earn a 60 percent commission from the rental revenue.
 Prior to going out of business it operated throughout New Zealand with vehicles in Auckland, Hamilton, Palmerston North, Wellington, Christchurch, Queenstown and Dunedin.